moka491/better-clamshell/README.md

 A LaunchDaemon plist file is provided.
 This allows the script to automatically start in the background.
 To install it, open a terminal and issue the following commands:

+Open the `com.moka491.BetterClamshell.plist` file and adjust the following line to point to the script in the folder you cloned the repository to:

+> \<string>/Users/moka/Workspace/better-clamshell/better-clamshell.sh\</string>

 Copy it to the system's launch daemons folder:

 > sudo cp com.moka491.BetterClamshell.plist /Library/LaunchDaemons/com.moka491.BetterClamshell.plist